-Referees will report all cards given to the referee coordinator each week who will maintain a history of cards for the season.
-Each week referees will be given an updated list of all cards.
+Referees will report all penalty cards given to the referee coordinator each week who will maintain a history of cards for the season.
+Each week referees will be given an updated list of all penalty cards given.
 As players with repeat offenses are identified, preventative actions will occur.

 - Yellow – the player must exit the field immediately.
 The player can re-enter the game on the next legal substitution.